ztyyLV/barcode-reader-docs-mobile/programming/android/user-guide.md

 }
 ```

-### Set the Source of Video Input
+### Set the Video Input Source

 If you are following this guide and using `Dynamsoft Camera Enhancer` to create the camera module, please add the following code to start the barcode scanning.
 The Barcode Reader will automatically use the `decodeBuffer` method to process the video frames once it has received parameters transferred from the Camera Enhancer.
-Firstly, please instantiate the Text result callback.
+Firstly, please declare the Text result callback.
 The Text result callback will be sent to the Barcode Reader as a parameter and help you in getting the barcode decode result.

 ```java
 TextResultCallback mTextResultCallback;